RobertoRoos/sawIntuitiveResearchKitWiki/FirstSteps.md

 # Accounts

 You will need to create two accounts to access some privates resources:
 * Intuitive Surgical hardware wiki http://research.intusurg.com/dvrk: please contact ISI to get an account created for each active user.
 This wiki contains some important documentation regarding the hardware, including unboxing instructions and wiring fixes.
+* Slack: email Anton Deguet to get an invite link.
 * Google group https://groups.google.com/d/forum/research-kit-for-davinci and research-kit-for-davinci@googlegroups.com We strongly encourage users to send questions using this google group.
   * How to add new user:
     1. Go to https://groups.google.com/forum/#!forum/research-kit-for-davinci